selvajo1990/CodingGuideLines/README.md

 ---

-## Primary key field in 1 to 20 field range for new table
+## Primary key field - 1 to 20 field no. for new table
-When creating new table assign 1 to 20 field no. for primary key other field should start from field no. 21
+When creating new table assign 1 to 20 field no. for primary key, other field should start from field no. 21

 ---